nameer-rizvi/spa_boilerplate/README.md

 This app was built following the instructions from [webpack's official guides](https://webpack.js.org/guides/) as well as a personal preference for folder structure.

+The steps most thoroughly covered were:

+1. Getting Started
+2. Asset Management
+3. Output Management
+4. Development
+5. Production
+6. Progressive Web Application

+This app is essentially the 'bare bones' required to build a production-ready app.

 ## scripts

 `npm run build`